wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

   - This is again added to a variable if null
 - A validate object is then built for each subscription with failed checks
 - Information is then returned about whether the subscription passed validation, and if not, why each subscription failed
-- If successful, the validated group objects are returned
+- If successful, the validated subscription objects are returned

 The complete function as at this date, is below: